 Here's a Look at What We're Doing

-- Submitting an application to Project Homekey for funding to establish 77 units of permanent supportive housing.
+- The Homekey application was successful and $27 million was awarded to provide 77 units of permanent supportive housing.

 - A dedicated law enforcement team that works hand-in-hand with social service.